-Air conditioners help to dehumidify the incoming air, but in extremely humid climates or in cases where the air conditioner is oversized, it may not achieve a low humidity.
-Running a dehumidifier in your air conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool your house.
-A preferable alternative is a dehumidifying heat pipe, which can be added as a retrofit to most existing systems.
+Air conditioners dehumidify the air to improve comfort.
+However, in extremely humid climates, when outdoor temperatures are moderate, or in cases where the air conditioner is oversized, the air may not reach a low enough humidity to achieve a comfortable level.
+In those instances, homeowners may reduce the thermostat setting or use a dehumidifier.
+But in both cases this will increase energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool the house.

 Types of Central Air Conditioners

 A central air conditioner is either a split-system unit or a packaged unit.

 In a split-system central air conditioner, an outdoor cabinet contains the outdoor heat exchanger, fan, and compressor, and an indoor cabinet contains the indoor heat exchanger and blower.
 In many split-system air conditioners, the indoor cabinet may contain the a furnace or the indoor heat exchanger of a heat pump.
 If your home already has a furnace but no air conditioner, a split-system may be the most economical central air conditioner to install.